Remnant (Bible): Hebrew Bible

-The concept of the remnant is taken up by several other prophets, including Micah, Jeremiah and Zephaniah.
+The concept of the remnant is taken up by several other prophets, including Amos, Micah, Jeremiah and Zephaniah.
 In Jeremiah 39–40, the "poor people, who had nothing", who remained in Judah when the rest of its population were deported to Babylon, are referred to as a "remnant".
 The post-exilic biblical literature (Ezra–Nehemiah, Haggai and Zechariah) consistently refers to the Jews who have returned from the Babylonian captivity as the remnant.